georgemandis/bubo-rss/README.md

 #### Using GitHub Actions

 This approach is a little different and requires some modifications to the repository.
 Netlify started billing for [build minutes](https://www.netlify.com/pricing/faq/) very shortly after I published this project.
-Running `npm build` and downloading all of the RSS feeds took up a substantial number of these, particulary if you had a process pinging the webhook and triggering a build every 15 minutes or so.
+Running `npm build` and downloading all of the RSS feeds took up a substantial number of these, particularly if you had a process pinging the webhook and triggering a build every 15 minutes or so.

 How is the The GitHub Action-based approach different?
 The same build process runs, but this time it's on GitHub's servers via the Action.
 It then **commits** the newly created file generated at `./output/index.html` back into the repository.
 Netlify still gets pinged when the repository is updated, but skips the `npm run build` step on their end.
 This significantly reduces the number of build minutes required.